omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

    $ sudo snap install juju --classic

-Once the juju client is installed you will be ready to proceed with deploying Slurm to a cloud of your choosing.
+Once the Juju client is installed you will be ready to proceed with deploying Slurm to a cloud of your choosing.